zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosconsole/README.md

 Contains APIs to interact with the z/OS mvs console (using z/OSMF console REST endpoints).

-APIs located in method package.
+APIs are located in the method package.

 ## API Examples